-Funding recipients will be required to submit a final progress report once they have successfully implemented each of the operational criteria described in the 'Operational Criteria' section above.
-When entities submit the final progress report, they will be required to attest that they have successfully implemented each of the operational criteria.
-Funding recipients will receive the remaining 20% of approved funding upon submission and approval of their final progress report.
-Depending on level of readiness, funding recipients may be required to submit an interim progress report in addition to the final progress report.
-The interim progress report will be due six months following receipt of funding.
-Entities are exempt from submitting interim progress reports if they are prepared to complete their final progress report within 6-months of funding receipt.
-In these cases, entities will only be required to submit their final progress report.
+County SSDs will receive the remaining 20% of approved funding upon submission and approval of their interim progress report.
+County SSDs will also be required to submit a final progress report once they have successfully implemented each of the operational criteria described in the 'Operational Criteria' section above.

+When entities submit their final progress report, they will be required to attest that they have successfully implemented each of their respective operational criteria.
 Templates for the interim and final progress reports as well as details on the submission processes will be released at a later date.
 Both correctional agencies and County SSDs will be required to complete a readiness assessment before fully implementing pre-release Medi-Cal services.
 Information included in final progress reports for PATH JI Round 2 may be leveraged to complete readiness assessments at a later date.
 Additional information regarding the readiness assessment process are forthcoming from DHCS.